 I keep a couple of foraging books in a cloth tote bag in my car glove box.
 They contain both photos and line drawings so I can be sure of what I am picking.

-I also carry a pair of chicken shears that pull apart; you can also use them as knives.
+Chicken shears that pull apart are also my best friend on foraging journeys; you can also use them as knives.
 Super handy and more versatile than secateurs.

 A quick internet search will help you find resources that are specific to your region.
 After a season or two, you should be able to identify the most common edible greens in your area.